Systems Neurobiology and Medicine

 Major Research Topics

 The basic function of neurons is to receive signals, integrate them and transmit them to the next neuron.
 Thus, neurons can function as semiconductors in the brain.
 Neuronal polarity plays an essential role for this function.
 Namely, most of neurons form a single axon and multiple dendrites.
 Dendrites receive signals from outside, while an axon output signals.
 Then a signal flow arises from dendrites via cell body to the axon.
 How neurons acquire neuronal polarity?
-Our lab investigates the mechanism for axon/dendrite formation and neuronal polarization, focusing on shootin and singar (Toriyama et al., 2006; Mori et al., 2007), as well as their interacting proteins.
-We are also analyzing how neurons polarize in order to migrate.
+Our laboratory investigates the mechanism for axon/dendrite formation and neuronal polarization, focusing on Shootin1a (Fig. 1) [12,15], Singar (Fig. 3) and Rab33 [1,10].

-Generation of mechanical forces for axon guidance and neuronal migration
+Mechanical forces for axon guidance and cell migration

 Animals move and change their shape, using force generated by muscles.
 How cells do so?
 Actin polymerizes near the leading edges of neurite tips and migrating cells.
-Our studies showed that shootin1 interacts with both the polymerizing actin filaments and L1-CAM at neurite tips, thereby generating traction force for neurite outgrowth (Shimada et al., 2008).
-We are currently analyzing such linker molecules (“Clutch” molecules) to understand the molecular mechanisms for force generation for neurite outgrowth and cell migration.
+We reported that shootin1a interacts with both the polymerizing actin filaments and the cell adhesion molecule L1-CAM at neurite tips, thereby generating traction force for neurite outgrowth .
+We are currently analyzing molecular mechanisms for generation and regulation of mechanical forces (Fig. 7) for axon guidance [3,4] and neuronal migration .
+We also reported a new type of axon guidance mechanism (Grip & Slip mechanism) induced by the extracellular matrix protein Laminin .

 - *Katsuno H. et al., Cell Rep., 12, 648-660, 2015